 Breastfeeding moms may experience that their breasts feel full or engorged and achy at times, even leaking milk, which can be both painful and embarrassing.
 Dr. Rowan suggests feeding your baby prior to any outings and trying to keep your baby on a consistent schedule with frequent feedings.
 She says nursing pads can also help protect your clothes from small leaks.

 Flat nipples don’t stand out much from the surrounding area, known as the areola, and inverted nipples retract or pull inward when stimulated.
 Both can be frustrating, but moms can still breastfeed.
 Dr. Rowan recommends meeting with a lactation specialist or nurse to help moms learn specific techniques or utilize nipple shields.

 Thrush is a fungal or yeast infection.
 Dr. Rowan says it can be painful, but there are treatments available for both mom and baby through their provider.
-Mastitis is an infection of the breast tissue that can cause fevers and pain for the mother.
-Dr. Rowan adds that it can be treated with antibiotics, which allows mothers to continue nursing their child.
+Mastitis is an infection of the breast tissue causing fevers and pain for the mother.
+Dr. Rowan adds it can be treated with antibiotics, which allows mothers to continue nursing their child.

 - Breastfeeding can make life easier.

 While it might seem like it takes more effort to breastfeed than to use formula, once mom and baby settle into a routine, it can be a bit easier.
 There are no bottles to warm in the middle of the night, nothing to sterilize and no formula to buy, measure and mix.